clojure-grimoire/grimoire/resources/1.4.0/clojure.core/spit/docstring.md

 Opposite of slurp.
-Opens f with writer, writes content, thencloses f.
+Opens f with writer, writes content, then closes f.
 Options passed to clojure.java.io/writer.